data-forge/data-forge-js/README.md

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3");

-Be aware that promoting a column to an index in *data-forge* doesn't remove the column (as it does in *Pandas*).
-You can easily achieve this by calling *dropColumn*:
+Be aware that promoting a column to an index in Data-Forge doesn't remove the column (as it does in Pandas).
+You can easily achieve this by calling `dropColumn`:

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3").dropColumn("Col3");

-An index is required for certain operations like *merge*.
+An index is required for certain operations like `merge`.

 # Working with data

 Data-Forge has built-in support for serializing and deserializing common data formats.

-CSV:
+## CSV

 	var dataFrame = dataForge.fromCSV("<csv-string-data>");

 	var csvTextData = dataFrame.toCSV();

-JSON:
+## JSON

 	var dataFrame = dataForge.fromJSON("<json-string-data>");

 	var jsonTextData = dataFrame.toJSON();

-XML:
+## XML

 	var dataFrame = dataForge.fromXML("<xml-string-data>");

 	var xmlTextData = dataFrame.toXML();

-YAML:
+## YAML

 	var dataFrame = dataForge.fromYAML("<yaml-string-data>");

 	var yamlTextData = dataFrame.toYAML();

+## Reading and writing files in Node.js

-The *from/to* functions can be used in combination with NodeJS `fs` functions for reading and writing files, eg:
+The *from* / *to* functions can be used in combination with Node.js `fs` functions for reading and writing files, eg:

 	var fs = require('fs');